joesan/joesan-me/content/navo/dcmotor/pid-controller.md

 ### Derivative kick

 This happens when a change in the value of the error happens suddenly as a result of a change in the Setpoint.
-This inturn causes the derivative of the error to be instantaneously large enouch so that we see small spikes in our process output.
+This in turn causes the derivative of the error to be instantaneously large enouch so that we see small spikes in our process output.
 This is not a big deal, but for systems where the change in
 Setpoint occurs more often, it is better that we address this to avoid putting stress in the system as such.
 A simple idea to overcome such derivative kick is to assume that the change in the Setpoint is constant, so the rate of change or in mathematical terms, the derivative of a constant (remember